VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P02/02 Data & Variable Types/07 Exercises/L1-03-Validate-Pancard/01 Problem Statement.md

 # Problem Statement

-By default initialize a variable as "myName" with string value
+create billingDetails referring to the one created in P02-02-L1-02

+create new variable pancard  and provide value from billingDetails.pancard object

-Write an algorithm to print the name in all caps
+Write an method to validate wether the pancard details entered is correct

 ## Rules

--
+* Pancard Rules :
+    * Should be equal to 10 characters
+    * Should contain both alphabet and numbers
+* Pancard Valid
+    * Print "Pancard is valid"
+* Pancard Not Valid
+    * Print "Pancard is not valid"

 ## Manditory Steps

-- [ ] Solution Proposal
+- [x] Solution Proposal
-- [ ] Algorithm
+- [x] Algorithm
 - [x] Solution
 - [x] Scratchpad